Polinym/Basilisk/README.md

 Also included are various mods that don't exist in the original, plus a few graphical tweaks, to ensure your hack will have the nicest experience!

+You can use Archbishop, a GameMaker project, as a tool to create new maps for your project.
+Project map files are stored at C:\Users<username>\AppData\Local\Archbishop<project_name>

-More editors should come soon, but you can try using ThingMaker in the meantime to make units for players/enemies (requires knowledge of Python).
+More editors may come, but you can try using ThingMaker in the meantime to make units for players/enemies (requires knowledge of Python).

 See the readme in the .ZIP for more information on how to use.